mandarini/ngc-workshop-docs/Chapter_08.md

   using angularfire2 and on the console) we have set up authentication on the Firebase console and on the application and we have created a container component called `<app-chat>` which will our chat application (the content for authorized users).
+  We have also created our data collection and the ways to fetch data from it and post data to it!

 Now, we need to create any other components we think we might need.
 It is quite useful and makes a cleaner code if we break up our application